 Designed for international students, this programme will enable you to achieve with the use of attentive teaching methods and full support throughout your course.
 Your learning will be structured in the same way as the University’s curriculum, to prepare you for the next step of your education.

-You will be required to take an AES test at the end of your course, details of AES requirements below.
-This means that once you successfully complete the International Year One, you will be ready to start your degree at the University of Leeds.
+You will be required to take an Academic English Skills test at the end of your course, details of English language grade requirements below.
+This means that once you successfully complete the International Year One, you will be ready to start the second year of your degree at the University of Leeds.

 Students must study Advanced Biology and Advanced Chemistry

 Discover how to apply for a programme at the International Study Centre.
 You can also find the documents you need to provide alongside your application.

 Study abroad programs at the International Study Centre offers opportunities for international students to study in the UK.
 Discover how to progress to an undergraduate degree at the University of Leeds.